asu-cis-capstone/course-info/assignments/README.md

     - You'll develop a small personal project, maybe a website, which demonstrates something new you've learned during this course.
 Post it to a new GitHub repo.
 This could be a project in code (HTML/CSS/JS/C#/etc) or something else creative (Photoshop or something?) but doesn't need to be a complete working application.
 My expectation is either (a) a demo of some new tool/technology/language or (b) some kind of creative work in software, like a great new CSS theme.
 It should *not* be part of coursework for CIS 425 or some other class -- you need to learn something new on your own initiative.
 Since this is a GitHub repo, include a README file that tells me what's new about it.
 Team or client didn't like your idea for a bright pink CSS theme or an animated talking paper clip?
 Here's where you can show off your individuality.
         - Create a new GitHub repository for your project; it can be under your personal account, not under asu-cis-capstone.
         - Include a README file which says (a) what new, creative thing you did or (b) what new skill you learned and tried out.
         - Fork *this* repo, and add a link to your project right here, then create a pull request for me to accept.
 The result will be a list of all the projects right **here**:
+            - Steven Padilla CIS440 3:43am: https://github.com/sapadilla/CIS440-Personal-Website
             - Maryanne Mobley CIS440 1:30pm: https://github.com/memobley/PersonalProject
             - Anthony Dang CIS440 1:30pm: https://github.com/APDang/CIS440-Personal-Website
             - Rafael Bernal CIS440 1:30pm https://github.com/rbernal3/PersonalProject